Getting An Ecuador Digital Nomad Visa

 For me choosing a visa agency was the best option for me.
 There is a good amount of paperwork to navigate and part of it is in Spanish, which is not my first language so it made sense for me to get extra help.
 I did not want to take the chance on translating it or running it through Google.

-During this 7 month process I worked with two different visa agencies, and one was much better than the next.
-I am not going to mention the name of the first company I worked with but they made some silly mistakes that should have been caught right away.
-These errors easily added months to the timeline.
+During this 7 month process I worked with two different visa agencies, and one was so much better than the next.

-The second agency I will gladly share, and the name is PM Visa & Translations.
-Possibly some of the best customer service I have ever experienced anywhere in the world, and the owner helped me out in every way possibly and it was too easy to contact through text or email when I had questions.
+The second visa agency I worked with was PM Visa & Translations.
+Possibly some of the best customer service I have ever experienced anywhere in the world, and the owner (Paola) helped me out in every way possibly and it was too easy to contact through text or email when I had questions.

 Collecting Your Paperwork & Getting Organized